 OpenLearn Live: 29th April 2016The UK airport whose name stretches back before the Romans arrived.
 Then more learning across the...
 Watch now: OpenLearn Live: 29th April 2016

 Technology, innovation and managementDevelop a critical understanding of technological innovation and management.
 This free course,...
 Try: Technology, innovation and management now

 Organisations and management accountingThis free course, Organisations and management accounting, examines the nature of organisations,...
 Try: Organisations and management accounting now

 In this free course, Form and uses of language, we will consider how language can be used in different ways for different purposes.
 To do this we will use the theme of memorial and commemoration.
 In the first section we briefly discuss the life of the poet Siegfried Sassoon before examining both his poetry and his prose.
 Through this we will see how Sassoon conveys meaning in different ways for different audiences using different forms.
 Following this we discuss more generally how different meanings can be conveyed using prose and poetic language.

-- an awareness of how language can be used for different purposes;
+- understand how language can be used for different purposes

-- an understanding of the importance of form and word choice when addressing different audiences.
+- understand the importance of form and word choice when addressing different audiences.

 - Current section: Introduction

 - 2 Using language in poetry and prose

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!